LeeMorinUCF/ECP3004S21/assignment_04/README.md

 ## Finding Good Test Cases

 Good test cases have two main characteristics:
-- they are easy to calculate
+- They are easy to calculate.
-- they detect potential errors
+- They detect potential errors.

 These are some tips to choose simple examples that find errors:
-- a list of length three or four might be enough
+- A list of length three or four might be enough
-- choose values that evaluate to integers.
+- Choose values that evaluate to integers.
 For example, with your ```ssr``` functions, choose numbers such that ```y - beta_0 - x*beta_1``` are all integers.
 - For linear regression, choose one example that is perfectly linear.